Menstuk/TUKI/README.md

 <br>

 ## User Guide
-A user guide can be found in the repository wiki.
-[Link](https://github.com/Menstuk/TUKI/wiki/User-Guide)
+A user guide can be found in the repository wiki - [Link to user guide](https://github.com/Menstuk/TUKI/wiki/User-Guide)